ether-camp/studio-book/running_your_app.md

 ### Get Ethereum Studio ready:
 ![](Ether-Camp-run-app.png)

-[2] and [3] In the terminal change your current directory to the project folder you want to run.
-When running, in case of error, check the CWD (Change Working Directory) button and pick the project directory.
+[2] and [3] change your current directory to the project folder you want to run.
+Click the CWD (Change Working Directory) button and pick the project directory.